pyeventsourcing/eventsourcing/docs/topics/application.rst

 of your project should guide the names of the application's command and query methods, along with those of its domain model aggregates.

-The application's :func:`~eventsourcing.application.Application.save` method can be used to update the recorded state of one or many `domain model aggregates <domain.html#event-sourced-aggregates>`_.
+The :class:`~eventsourcing.application.Application` class defines an object method :func:`~eventsourcing.application.Application.save` which can be used to update the recorded state of one or many `domain model aggregates <domain.html#event-sourced-aggregates>`_.
 The :func:`~eventsourcing.application.Application.save`